microsoft/RdlMigration/README.md

 #### Examples:

-* The examples below assume that you are running in a command prompt where the application RdlMigration.exe was copied to.
+The examples below assume that you are running in a command prompt where the application RdlMigration.exe was copied to.
+You can get the application by cloning and building this repository, or by downloading the latest build from the 'Releases' tab.
+See details below on how to find your reportserver endpoint and how to create a Power BI client-id.

 •	Upload  all reports from 'My reports' folder from a native mode installation of SQL Server Reporting Services or Power BI Report Server to 'My Worspace' in powerbi.com.